larsphilipp/AdvNum19_COS-FFT/README.md

 This is the documentation for the "COS-FFT" assignment of the class **Advanced Numerical Methods and Data Analysis** taught by Prof. Peter Gruber at the University of St. Gallen in Spring 2019.
 We - Elisa Fleissner and Lars Stauffenegger - are in the 2nd Semester of our Master studies and worked as a group with the aim to use the Cosine transform method as presented in [Fang & Oosterlee (2008)](http://mpra.ub.uni-muenchen.de/9319/) combined with the Heston model to value plain-vanilla European Call options.
 To validate our results, we implemented the Black Scholes model in our calculations.
 For all calculations we used Python3 language.

 ### Project plan ###
-The minimum requierements of the project consisted of the picing of plain vanilla options for one underyling and a range of strikes using the Heston model in the COS method.
-We focused on the technical implementation of the heston characteristic function as this required already a deep understanding of the underlying reading.
+The minimum requierements of the project consisted of the picing of plain vanilla options for one underlying and a range of strikes using the Heston model in the COS method.
+We focused on the technical implementation of the Heston characteristic function as this required already a deep understanding of the underlying reading.
 Fang and Oosterle (2008) use a different notation and slightly rearranged formulas of the Heston model compared to the original paper by Heston in 1993.
 This required both of us to first read both papers as well as further literature such as a paper by Wang (2017) to better understand error sources (e.g. truncation error).
-In this type of an exercise coding work cannot really be split, we hence worked alternatly on the code using Github for version control and documentation.
-Our target was to have a working model with automated stock data inputs calculating call as well as put option prices using different approaches: the Black Scholes Model, the COS Method with the Characterstic function used in Black Scholes and the COS Method applying Heston's characteristic function.
+In this type of an exercise, coding work cannot really be split, we hence worked alternately on the code using Github for version control and documentation.
+Our target was to have a working model with automated stock data inputs calculating Call as well as Put option prices using different approaches: the Black Scholes Model, the COS Method with the Characterstic function used in Black Scholes and the COS Method applying Heston's characteristic function.

 ### Setup ###
 We first needed to download all necessary modules in Python.
 We split the file into one containing the formulas (`AllFunctions.py`) and one for the calculations (`OptionPricing.py`).